Open menu with table of contents iOS Development - Swift Fundamentals

 greet(name: “Bob", day: "Tuesday")

-56 Functions & Closures
+57 Functions & Closures - Returning multiple values

 It is possible to return multiple values from a function using Tuples